nanogiants/nanogiants-docs/docs/development.md

 ### Reviewing and Merging
 Reviewing a pull request is no easy task especially with bigger pull requests.
 So take your time and be as extensive and specific as you see fit.
-The goal is not the bash / blame another developer but to ensure that code adheres to a certain standard of quality.
+The goal is not to bash / blame another developer but to ensure that code adheres to a certain standard of quality.
 For some pull requests it is a good idea to checkout the relevant branch and run it locally as some changes may be open to race conditions are behave differently on different environments.
 It is better to see this at a reviewing stage instead on a production environment.
 When merging a PR do not opt for the squash option unless there is